OfficeDev/hands-on-labs/O3652/O3652-1 Deep Dive in Office Outlook Add-ins/Lab.md

     ```

   1. Add the Fabric UI Dropdown plugin
-    1. Download the [Jquery.Dropdown.js file](https://github.com/OfficeDev/Office-UI-Fabric/blob/master/src/components/Dropdown/Jquery.Dropdown.js) from GitHub.
+    1. Download the Jquery.Dropdown.js file  at **github.com/OfficeDev/Office-UI-Fabric/blob/master/src/components/Dropdown/Jquery.Dropdown.js** from GitHub.
     1. Move the file into the **TranslatorWeb/Scripts/FabricUI** folder in the project.
     1. Right-click the **TranslatorWeb/Scripts/FabricUI**, choose **Add**, then **Existing item**.
 Browse to the **Jquery.Dropdown.js** file in the **FabricUI** folder and click **Add**.